-Countries like Ecuador have open air markets where you can buy artisanal local products.
+Countries like Ecuador have open-air markets where you can buy artisanal local products.
 The stalls are colorful and lined with shopkeepers beckoning you over to see their wares.
-Even though prices are cheaper than Europe or the United States, negotiating is often expected (so study your numbers!) and cash is king.
+Even though prices are cheaper than in Europe or the United States, negotiating is often expected (so learn the numbers, for bargain’s sake!) and cash is king.
 They also have malls and other stores with set prices if you want a more familiar environment.

 Here are some phrases to help you buy whatever you need.

 - How much is it? – ¿Cuánto es?

 - I want to buy… – Quiero comprar…

 - Can I pay with credit card? – ¿Se puede usar tarjeta de crédito?

 - I’ll take this. – Me llevo esto.

 - Is there another size? – ¿Hay otro tamaño?

 - Small – pequeño